How to Get a Medical Marijuana Card in North Dakota

 How Much Cannabis Can I Buy and Possess?

-Certified patients and caregivers can buy up to 2.5 ounces in 30 days (with a maximum THC content of 4000mg) and keep up to three ounces.
+Certified patients and caregivers can buy up to 2.5 ounces in 30 days.
+Originally, the maximum THC content was set at 4,000mg.
+However, in August 2023, the purchase limit increased to 6,000mg for solutions, concentrates, capsules, transdermal patches, and topicals.
 Those with cancer or who are otherwise eligible for a higher amount can purchase up to six ounces in 30 days.
 Minors who qualify are not permitted to purchase or consume dried leaves and flowers.

 Where can I Legally Purchase MMJ in North Dakota?